-This is the simplest approach to tracking marginal change, measuring the linear distance along a centreline between two boundaries (e.g. Cook et al., 2005; VanLooy and Forster, 2008; Figure 3a).
+This is the simplest approach to tracking margin change, measuring the linear distance along a centreline between two boundaries (e.g. Cook et al., 2005; VanLooy and Forster, 2008; Figure 1a).
 This approach provides a one-dimensional measure of change that does not account for the behaviour of the entire margin; only the point of intersection between the centreline and the margin (Lea et al., 2014).
 While this method is simple, the method is best suited to scenarios/research questions where it can be assumed that the margin is uniformly advancing/retreat, or the area of the margin that is of interest is narrow (i.e. a few pixels across).
 If either of these assumptions are not valid, or a higher level of detail is required, then an alternative method of tracking change would be more suitable.

-3.3.2 Curvilinear Box Method
+3.2.2 Curvilinear Box Method

-This method provides a linear measure of margin advance/retreat by defining a box of fixed width spanning the centreline that intersects with the margin, before dividing the area of this box by its width (Lea et al., 2014; Figure 3b).
+This method provides a linear measure of margin advance/retreat by defining a box of fixed width spanning the centreline that intersects with the margin, before dividing the area of this box by its width (Lea et al., 2014; Figure 1b).
 The user is required to define the box width.
 The result provides the one dimensional distance from the start of a centreline to the mean location of the part of the margin that intersects with the box.
+This method provides a more representative width-averaged value of marginal change compared to the centreline method.
 The method is an extension of the box method used by Moon and Joughin (2008) though has the advantage that the defined box does not need to be rectilinear (i.e. it allows the box to follow potentially non-linear topographic features such as fjords/valleys).

 If the defined box width is wider than the margin itself/one or more edges of the box do not intersect with the margin, the box will be ‘closed’ by lines that take the shortest distance from the start/end points of the margin to the box edge.
-If this scenario is a possibility (i.e. if the box width is greater than that of the margin width), it is important that the centreline used extends upstream and downstream of the margins for a greater distance than the shortest path between the centreline and the start/end points of any of the digitised margins (i.e. the centreline should extend up/downstream for >>half of the width of the longest margin).
+If this scenario is a possibility (i.e. if the box width is greater than that of the margin width), it is important that the centreline used extends upstream and downstream of the margins for a greater distance than the shortest path between the centreline and the start/end points of any of the digitised margins (i.e. the centreline should extend up/downstream for more than twice the width of the longest margin).
 Failure to do this may result in errors in the geometry of the boxes used to obtain measurements.
 This can be checked visually using the ‘Plot output’ option in MaQiT, which shows the geometries of each box that is used to quantify margin change.
-If errors of this nature do occur, it is recommended that the user re-draws the centreline, extending the start point further up/downstream.
+If errors of this nature do occur, it is recommended that the user re-draws the centreline using GEEDiT Reviewer, extending the start/end points of the centreline further up/downstream.

 Although this method has the potential to account for a higher proportion of the margin than the centreline method, it will not account for the entire margin.
 It is therefore suitable to apply if the user is interested in obtaining an averaged measure of change for a particular section of the margin.